» Administration: Service Integrations

 Cost Estimation integration allows Terraform Enterprise to estimate costs for resources during a run.
-Usage instructions are in the Getting Started Guide.
+See the usage instructions in the Terraform Cloud documentation.

 To access the Cost Estimation settings, click Cost Estimation in the left menu.
 To enable Cost Estimation, check the Enable Cost Estimation box on the settings page, configure the settings, and click "Save settings."
 At least one provider needs to be configured in order to save.

 - AWS Access Key ID: The AWS Access Key ID for a given IAM user.
 The role associated to these credentials must have full access to the "Price List" service and all of that service's resources.
 Cost Estimation makes API calls in the

 - AWS Secret Key: The AWS Secret Key pair for the same Access Key ID.